 - The deprivation of food, shelter, clothing, or services necessary to maintain physical or mental health.

 Abuse of elderly people is a broad offense.
-It encompasses any behavior that can cause physical or mental harm.
-Examples of abusing the elderly include:
+It encompasses any behavior that can cause physical or mental harm, such as:

 - Hitting, kicking, or punching;